 This year it closed down.
 I wanted to revisit why beautiful fashion needs to be preserved for a woman.
 I have no idea where these bags are now stored?

 Over the years there has always been that common question, mainly asked by men.

 The history of handbags is most intriguing and how it all came about both for men and women.
 From the earliest stages of civilization, bags and purses were practical everyday articles used by men as well as women.
-They were necessary for carrying money and other personal items, since clothes hadn’t yet been fitted out with pockets.
+They were necessary for carrying money and other personal items since clothes hadn’t yet been fitted out with pockets.

-I am not a huge fan of handbags to be honest.
-Currently in my wardrobe I own no more than twenty bags and mostly are due to purchases made many years ago.
+I am not a huge fan of handbags, to be honest.
+Currently, in my wardrobe, I own no more than twenty bags and mostly are due to purchases made many years ago.
 I am a huge lover of leather and studded handbags.
 I guess one of my reasons is my lifestyle at the moment is all about travelling and therefore I opt for mans-bags.
 Mainly backpacks at this stage.
 I do however have a bag I bought at a market in Amsterdam over 15 years ago and it is a treasure indeed.